bergsoftplus/djangochat/README.md

  0. Fill database with tables `python manage.py init_db`
  0. Download static content `sh download_content.sh`
  0. Place you certificate in `/etc/nginx/ssl`, you can get free one with startssl.
 For it start postfix service, send email validation to domain `webmaster@pychat.org` and apply verification code from `/root/Maildir/new/<<time>>`.
 Generate public key in `/etc/nginx/ssl/server.key` and create certificate with this key on startssl.
 Download the certificate from startssl and put it into `/etc/nginx/ssl/1_pychat.org_bundle.crt`
+ 0. Edit file /etc/nginx/nginx.conf according by your filesystem structure.
+Point `location /photo` to directory where you store images.
+Point `location /static` to `djangochat/chat/static` directory.
+Specify your domainname or host to `$host` section.
  0. Add django admin static files: `python manage.py collectstatic`

 Start the chat: